rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-10-fresh-blog.md

 Oh, and I&rsquo;ll add some short case studies on the work I&rsquo;ve done in the past couple years.
 I&rsquo;ve been a bit lazy about that. 🙈

-And I may have to reinvent the party button, somehow.
+Shit...
+I may have to reinvent the party button, too.
 It&rsquo;s missing for now. 😢

 If I could ask one thing of you: please share back.
 I put comments on this site so that if what I write reminds you of something, you can share it here too.